Varskin/og/README.md

 ---

 Superbot is a multipurpose Discord bot intended to be able to perform various tasks, ranging from easy server moderation to having fun with music in your Discord server.
-Written in JavaScript [Node.JS](https://nodejs.org), using the [discordie](https://qeled.github.io/discordie) library.
+Written in JavaScript [Node.JS](https://nodejs.org).

 ---